 Welcome to Collegium Musicum of London Chamber Choir.
 With a regular membership of about 30 singers – the ensemble is based in Clerkenwell, central London.
-Focusing naturally on a capella repertoire, the choir also collaborates with some of the leading professional soloists and instrumentalists in the country.
-The choir’s repertoire encompasses sacred music of the Renaissance and Baroque periods as well as music of the nineteenth century and the great secular works of the last 100 years.
+Focusing naturally on a cappella repertoire, the choir also collaborates with some of the leading professional soloists and instrumentalists in the country.
+The choir’s repertoire encompasses sacred music of the Renaissance and Baroque periods as well as music of the nineteenth century, the great secular works of the last 100 years, folksong and popular classics.

 Under 25?
 Sing with the choir for just £10 per concert – special rate.

-Looking to hire an accomplished choir for your wedding or event?
+Looking to hire an accomplished vocal ensemble for your party, wedding or event?
 Click here for more details on how to hire the choir.

 CML Chair John Biggins was featured talking about the choir on Radio Three’s The Choir, on Sunday, 19th April.

 Click here to listen to what he had to say.